ZheyuHarry/yuluo.github.io/content/authors/admin/_index.md

     awarder: Nankai University
     summary: |
       My undergraduate thesis designed and constructed an end-to-end microservice system fault management framework based on multi-agent collaboration.
 Verified by comprehensive experiments, it demonstrates high practicality, and was ultimately awarded the Distinguished Undergraduate Thesis Award.

+  - title: '🎓 Scholarship for Merit and Competence'
+    url:
+    date: '2025-10-08'
+    awarder: Nankai University

+  - title: '🎓 Scholarship for Postgraduate Recommendation'
+    url:
+    date: '2025-10-08'
+    awarder: Nankai University

 ---

 ## About Me

 Yu Luo is currently a Ph.D. student at Nankai University, working under the supervision of Prof. [Yongqian Sun](https://nkcs.iops.ai/yongqiansun/) and Prof. [Shenglin Zhang](https://nkcs.iops.ai/shenglinzhang/).
 He received his Bachelor's degree in Software Engineering from Nankai University in 2025.
 His research interests lie primarily in AIOps, multi-agent systems, and reinforcement learning.
-He has published 1 high-quality paper at ACM KDD.
+He has published 4 high-quality papers (CCF A/B).
 Currently, he is undertaking an internship as an algorithm engineer at Lenovo.